Apply

 Application Deadlines & Process

 Applications for the National Fund for Sacred Places are accepted annually.
-Typically, 12-15 congregations that meet all of the eligibility requirements and exemplify the core criteria are awarded entry into the program in October.
+Typically, 30-40 grantees that meet all of the eligibility requirements and exemplify the program criteria are accepted into the National Fund program in October.
 All application submission steps take place through our online grants management system, Foundant.

 Final Notifications

-Final decisions will be made with the Advisory Committee, and congregations will be notified in October.
+Final decisions will be made with the Advisory Committee, and grantees will be notified in October.

-We are particularly interested in applicants from the following locations where we have not previously funded projects: Arkansas, Colorado, Delaware, Florida, Kentucky, Mississippi, Missouri, Nebraska, Nevada, North Dakota, South Dakota, Tennessee, Utah, West Virginia, U.S. Territories, including the U.S. Virgin Islands and Guam.
+We are particularly interested in applicants from the following locations where we have not previously funded projects: Arkansas, Kentucky, Mississippi, Nebraska, Nevada, South Dakota, Tennessee, West Virginia, U.S. Territories, including the U.S. Virgin Islands and Guam.

 Application Process